MATH160 Mathematics 1

 There is no terms requirement for this paper.

 The 3-hour final exam consists of short and long-answer questions.
-The exam will be 1/2 algebra and 1/2 calculus.
+The exam will be approximately 1/3 algebra and 2/3 calculus.

 In the midterm you can use any calculator you wish, as long as it does not have communication capabilities.